- Shared Resources

 - TAC+ MI (Heart Failure) ECHO

-MI echo plus aortic gradient and analysis.
+MI echo plus aortic trans-banding gradient assessment.

 - TRANSVERSE AORTIC CONSTRICTION (TAC)- Compensated LV Hypertrophy Model